ikizir/HohhaDynamicXOR/README.md

 From the other hand, shamlesses are useful.
 Whenever they try to mislead people with lies, just in the name of "appearing to do something", I am hardening the algorithm.
 But why?
-It is already increadibly hard to break.
+It is already incredibly hard to break.
 I can really make the inner loop much, much, much more complex.
 I don't want to do that.
 It's overkill.
 Non-sense!

 In mathematics, we speak with numbers.
 Not "suppositions".